top of page

 I support anti-racist organizations and individuals for short or long-term projects that require creative responses to address complex problems.

-Need support to increase your project's social impact?
-I offer consulting services for organizations seeking creative responses to complex challenges, including developing strategy and team building, facilitating learning experiences, improving curriculum and equitable systems, or creating public art and community programming.
+Need support to increase your project's impact?
+I consult for organizations seeking creative responses to complex challenges, including developing strategy and team building, facilitating learning experiences, building curriculum and equitable systems, or creating meaningful public programming.

 Fees are project-based or hourly depending on length.